 EAP Workplace care

-Confidentiality is maintained in accordance with privacy laws and ethical standards.
+Confidentiality is maintained by privacy laws and ethical standards.

 Benefits for employers